-Chronic lymphocytic leukemia (CLL) is one of the chronic lymphoproliferative disorders (lymphoid neoplasms).
-According to the WHO classification, B cell chronic lymphocytic leukemia is considered to be identical (ie, one disease at different stages) to the mature (peripheral) B cell neoplasm small lymphocytic lymphoma [1-3].
+Chronic lymphocytic leukemia (CLL) is one of the B cell chronic lymphoproliferative disorders (lymphoid neoplasms).
+According to the WHO classification, B cell chronic lymphocytic leukemia is considered to be identical (ie, one disease with different manifestations) to the mature (peripheral) B cell neoplasm small lymphocytic lymphoma [1-3].
 It is characterized by a progressive accumulation of functionally incompetent lymphocytes, which are monoclonal in origin.

 The staging and prognosis of CLL will be reviewed here.
 The pathophysiology, clinical manifestations, diagnosis, and treatment of B cell CLL, including hematopoietic cell transplantation, are discussed separately on the appropriate topic reviews.
 (See "Pathologic features, diagnosis, and differential diagnosis of chronic lymphocytic leukemia" and "Clinical manifestations, pathologic features, and diagnosis of small lymphocytic lymphoma" and "Overview of the treatment of chronic lymphocytic leukemia" and "Overview of the complications of chronic lymphocytic leukemia".)